Skip to main content Skip to footer

 • critical thinking

-As a mental health nurse, you’ll also need to be able to review treatment plans to make decisions about care.
+As a mental health nurse, you’ll also need to review treatment plans and make decisions about care.

 Mental health nurses usually work in a team with other health and social care professionals, including: